coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

     udevadm triggerudevadm control --reload-rules
     ```

-    Retry connecting with Ledger Live.
-If it does not work yet, try the last option.
+    Retry the connection with Ledger Live.
+If it does not work, move on to **Option 3**.
 -   **OPTION 3**

     If you are on Arch Linux, you can try the following rules: